abeacock/abeacock.github.io/cv.md

 ## Interim Head of Engineering – [Fuzzy Labs](https://www.fuzzylabs.ai/) (Manchester)
 ### July 2024 to present (contract)

+* "you're officially having more impact in the course of a week than your predecessor had in 4 months" - Matt Squire (CTO) of Fuzzy Labs

 ---
 ## Chief Technology Officer – [Aturna LLC](https://aturna.legal/) (remote)
 ### February 2022 to June 2024